Lotus Elise, Exige and Evora to bow out in 2021 ahead of new series of sports cars

 The first of the new sports cars, code-named the Type 131, will be revealed in prototype form later this year though production won't start until 2022.
 This means we're likely to see the car arrive as a 2023 model.

-Production of the Elise, Exige and Evora will end during the coarse of 2021, Lotus said.
+Production of the Elise, Exige and Evora will end during the course of 2021, Lotus said.

 Lotus Hethel headquarters renovations